Adjudica.AI — Glass Box Solutions, Inc.

 Adjudica.AI's AI assists with:

-- Source Citation: Linking AI outputs to underlying source materials
+- Source Citation: Linking AI outputs to underlying source materials so you can verify every claim before relying on it

 1.3 The "Hover to Source" System